troymccabe/ecc-discord-bot/README.md

-# ecc-discord-bot
+# ecc-helper-bot
-Bot for the ECC discord server
+Friendly helper for the ECC Discord & Slack servers

 ## Commands
+### ?help
+List additional help commands

+### ?wiki

 ### "when lambo"/"when moon"
 When these strings (or even "wen lambo"/"wen moon") are found, it will redirect the user to `#price-prediction`